sayon/blog/_posts/2017-04-26-goto-the-marvelous.md

 as template matching in strings, implementing network protocols and robot controlling tasks.

 Here is a toy example, taken from
 [my book](http://www.apress.com/us/book/9781484224021).
-It checks whether the input string containing only characters 0 and 1 contains an even number of ones.
-It is common to draw nice diagrams for FSM, such as this one, showing states as circles and transitions as arrows between them.
+This FSM checks whether the input string containing only characters 0 and 1 contains an even number of ones.
+It is common to draw cool looking diagrams for FSM, showing states as circles and transitions as arrows between them.

 ![fsm_example](/images/posts/2017-04-26-goto-the-marvelous/fsm_parity_example.png)

-Here is the implementation in C. I have omitted error checks for brevity.
+Let us take a look at its implementation in C. I have omitted error checks for brevity.

 {% highlight c %}
 #include <stddef.h>